 What a Budget Can Do for You

-Part of the Test For Dummies Cheat Sheet
+Part of the Debt Repair Kit For Dummies Cheat Sheet

 A budget is a plan for spending the income you have, building savings and using credit wisely.
 In short, a budget allows you to control the direction of your financial future.
 Here’s a list of things a budget can help you do: